-Fort Cap-Au-Gris, also called Fort Independence and Capo Gray, was a temporary post built in the summer of 1813 near Troy, Missouri during the War of 1812.
-It was erected by Missouri Rangers upon the advisement of the inhabitants of Fort Howard to observe the Indian movements on the Mississippi River.
+Fort Cap-Au-Gris, also called Fort Independence and Capo Gray, was a temporary post built in the summer of 1813 near Troy, Missouri, during the War of 1812.
+Missouri Rangers erected it upon the advisement of the inhabitants of Fort Howard to observe the Indian movements on the Mississippi River.
 Built under the direction of Nathan Boone, son of Daniel Boone, the fort was located about 18 miles east of Troy, Missouri.

 A small village called Cap Au Gris grew up around the old fort and was officially laid out in 1845.
-It soon boasted two stores, a school and a population of about 60 people.
-The town was incorporated in 1876 under the name of “The Inhabitants of the Town of Wiota;” however, the people never became accustomed to the new name, and continued to use the old name.
-It became an early day shipping point for Troy and became a town of some importance, boasting a number of businesses.
-However, when the railroads arrived, they took away the village’s trade and by 1888, the town was entirely gone.
+It soon boasted two stores, a school, and a population of about 60 people.
+The town was incorporated in 1876 under the name of “The Inhabitants of the Town of Wiota;” however, the people never became accustomed to the new name and continued to use the old name.
+It became an early-day shipping point for Troy and became a town of some importance, boasting several businesses.
+However, when the railroads arrived, they took away the village’s trade, and by 1888, the town was entirely gone.

 By Kathy Alexander/Legends of America updated October 2022.